darkb1ade/taboo_word_game/README.md

     names      | List of players' name
     avatars    | List of avatars' name (default is None for randomly select) words      | Reset current word collection or not.
-Value should be true or false
+Value should be true or false card_mode  | Play to game in card mode or not.
+Value should be true or false.

     **Response**\
     OK message